Bharys/India-Covid-Vaccination-Alert/README.md

 # India Covid vaccination slot e-mail alert
 A script to enquire when a covid vaccination slot opens up at a place / set of places in India over the next 7 days and to send an email to the subscribers.\
-The script uses subscriber groups that have in common a district, set of pincodes if requried, age,dose number,future_date if required,preference for hospital(enter hospital code) if required and a list of email.\
+The script uses subscriber groups that have in common
+  * district code
+  *  set of pincodes if requried
+  *   age
+  *   dose number
+  *   future_date if required
+  *   preference for hospital(enter hospital code) if required
+  *   list of emails
+  \

 This was not hosted on any cloud platform, a local cronjob used to run the script every minute to make calls to the api opened by the Govt.
 [API Setu](https://apisetu.gov.in/public/marketplace/api/cowin)

 The script <code>cowin_appointment_check.py</code> makes the api calls and sends an email.